-The time required to complete the MSc will vary according to the applicant's previous training and the nature of the research undertaken; however, a minimum of two years should be expected.

-Provisional candidates for the PhD must normally hold the equivalent of the MSc in Linguistics at the University of Alberta.

-Requirements for the PhD include completion of the MSc degree in Linguistics or its equivalent and a minimum of ★21 including two required courses (LING 610 and 611) and two general papers plus a dissertation.
-Specific courses must be chosen in consultation with the student's supervisory committee.
+Length of Program The time required to complete the MSc will vary according to the applicant's previous training and the nature of the research undertaken; however, a minimum of three terms should be expected.
+195.36.3 The Degree of PhD Entrance Requirements Provisional candidates for the PhD must normally hold the equivalent of the MSc in Linguistics at the University of Alberta.
+Program Requirements Requirements for the PhD include completion of the MSc degree in Linguistics or its equivalent and a minimum of \star 21 including three required courses in the core areas of syntax and phonology, and two general papers plus a dissertation.
+Specific courses must be chosen in consultation with the graduate coordinator and the student's supervisor.
 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.

-Students must have demonstrated knowledge of a language other than English.
+Students must demonstrate knowledge of a language other than English.